 TABLE A

 PERCENTILE OF TSR % RIGHTS VESTING

-Less than 50th None
+< 50th None

 50th 50

-More than 50th less than 75th Between 50 and 100 (pro rata)
+50th and < 75th Between 50 and 100 (pro rata)

-More than 75th 100
+75th 100

-The Board has reviewed generally available market information regarding long term incentive schemes of the key management personnel (including the Managing Director) for 12 ASX listed companies in either building product related industries or with comparable revenues and market capitalisation.
+The Board has reviewed generally available market information regarding long term incentive schemes of the key management personnel (including the Managing Director) for 14 ASX listed companies in either building product related industries or with comparable revenues and market capitalisation.
 The Board considers that Capral's long term incentive scheme is generally in line with this group.